simul/simul.github.io/changelist.md

 Tue 21 Jan : Added Shaders CMakeLists.txt.
 Shaders are now built from here instead of from Platform subprojects.
 Mon 20 Jan : Match 4.2 Setup.nsi
 Mon 20 Jan : Fix for CS_DrawRainbow() use of GetDimensions().
-Mon 20 Jan : Fix for Rainbow documentation : How it works
-Mon 20 Jan : Recommit Rainbow Documentation.
-Mon 20 Jan : Fix for rendering preciptation_volume, when Strength is 0, but RainToSnow is greater than 0.

 <hr>